unrealwork/atsd-use-cases/Analysis/Economic_Policy_Uncertainty/README.md

 Although the 2016 election was one of the more contentious in recent U.S. history, the EPU index immediately before the election was lower than the previous four elections.

-The European debt crisis was a financial debacle that was enflamed by the so called P.I.G.S. countries (Portugal, Ireland, Greece, and Spain) coming dangerously close to defaulting on their outrageously high goverment debts.
+The European debt crisis was a financial debacle that was inflamed by the so called P.I.G.S. countries (Portugal, Ireland, Greece, and Spain) coming dangerously close to defaulting on their outrageously high government debts.
 Tracking several events alongside the EPU index reflects the panic and uncertainty of the multi-year crisis, bailout, and recovery process.
 Using the following 7 events to chronicle the timeline:

 1. Jan 1, 2002: Euro banknotes and coins begin circulation.
 2. Nov 27, 2008: European Union stimulus package totalling 200 billion Euro is proposed and eventually approved.